Diocese of Sioux Falls: 1978 to present

 The next bishop of Sioux Falls was Auxiliary Bishop Paul Dudley of the Archdiocese of Saint Paul and Minneapolis, appointed by Pope John Paul II in 1978.
 During his tenure, Dudley developed several ecumenical ministries serving the poor, and fostered many retreat and spiritual renewal programs.
 He was active in such anti-abortion organizations as Minnesota Citizens Concerned for Life, Total Life Care, and Prolife Across America.

 In 1994, John Paul II named Auxiliary Bishop Robert Carlson of Saint Paul and Minneapolis as coadjutor bishop of Sioux Falls to assist Dudley.
 After sixteen years as bishop, Dudley retired in 1995 and Carlson automatically succeeded him as bishop of Sioux Falls.
 Carlson was selected in 2004 as bishop of the Diocese of Saginaw.
 To replace Carlson, Pope Benedict XVI appointed Monsignor Paul J. Swain of the Diocese of Madison.
-Swain retired in 2019.As of 2023, the current bishop of the Diocese of Sioux Falls is Donald DeGrood from Saint Paul and Minneapolis.
+Swain retired in 2019.
+As of 2023, the current bishop of the Diocese of Sioux Falls is Donald DeGrood from Saint Paul and Minneapolis.
 He was selected by Pope Francis in 2019.

 Sex abuse

 1978 to 2000

-In 1978, Reverend Bruce MacArthur, originally from the Diocese of Sioux City, was convicted in Texas of trying to rape a disabled woman in a nursing home.
-The diocese had previously received reports of him molesting children in the 1960s, but took no action.
+In 1978, Rev. Bruce MacArthur, originally from the Diocese of Sioux City, was convicted in Texas of trying to rape a disabled woman in a nursing home.
+The diocese had previously received reports of him abusing children in the 1960s, but took no action.
 After MacArthur spent five years in prison, the diocese in 1981 allowed him to return to ministry in South Dakota.
-In a 1990 letter to Bishop Michael Pfeifer of the Diocese of San Angelo, Bishop Dudley asked Pfeifer if MacArthur could transfer to San Angelo, saying that he was a priest in good standing in Sioux Falls.
-However, the transfer never happened.
-In 1992, a woman from the diocese accused MacArthur of abusing her 30 years ago as a child.
+In 1992, a woman from the diocese accused MacArthur of abusing her 30 years ago as a minor.
 MacArthur was laicized by the Vatican that same year.

-The diocese was sued in 1995 by Kurt Brick, who claimed that he was sexually abused, starting at age 14, by Reverend William Neuroth at Bishop O'Gorman High School.
-The abuse started in 1970 and continued for several years.
+The diocese was sued in 1995 by Kurt Brick, who claimed that he was sexually abused, starting at age 14, by Rev. William Neuroth at Bishop O'Gorman High School.
 When Brick reported the abuse to Bishop Hoch in the late 1970s, Hoch said that he would stop Neuroth from approaching Brick, but Neuroth continued to stalk him.
 Brick settled his lawsuit with the diocese in 1999.
 Three other boys later accused Neuroth of sexual abuse; he was laicized by the Vatican in 1995.